 Probably the most secure place to locate your heating oil tank is indoors.
 Not only does this make it more difficult to access the tank, it also means that thieves are unlikely to know you even have one.

 Placing your tank in a shed, garage or outbuilding has the added benefit of protecting it from low temperatures.
-That means your heating oil can burn more efficiently, and has a lower chance of freezing in the winter.
+That means your heating oil can burn more efficiently.

 British Standards permit you to locate domestic oil storage tanks indoors as long as the tank: